daizutabi/mkapi/docs/examples/numpy_style.md

 ![mkapi](numpy_style.ExampleDataClass)
 ~~~

-creates the API documentation for the `ExampleDataClass` class.
+creates the documentation for the `ExampleDataClass` class.

 ![mkapi](numpy_style.ExampleDataClass)